 Jesus taught that the reward for the commandment keepers will be at the resurrection, not necessarily in this life.
 For the wicked will persecute the righteous, and God will allow that to happen to mold the righteous through experience; as he himself learned through his own suffering (Heb 5:8).

 Jesus Christ also came to reveal the way to salvation and to lay down his life for the repentant.

 Job 9:1 Then Job answered and said, 9:2 I know it is so of a truth: but how should man be just with [before] God?
 9:3 If he will contend with him, he cannot answer him one of a thousand.

 Job then speaks of the greatness of God in true humility before God.

 No proud self righteous person could speak of God in the following words and declare that man cannot justify himself before God!

-Job, far from being self righteous; is genuinely humble before God, and most religious folks have committed the same sin as Job’s three friends in accusing Job of sin.
+Job, is genuinely humble before God, and most religious folks have committed the same sin as Job’s three friends in accusing Job of sin.
 Indeed Job had just asked God to forgive any sin that he had done in Job 7: 20 I have sinned; what shall I do unto thee, O thou preserver of men? why hast thou set me as a mark against thee, so that I am a burden to myself?
 7:21 And why dost thou not pardon my transgression, and take away my iniquity? for now shall I sleep in the dust; and thou shalt seek me in the morning, but I shall not be.

 Job’s humility before the greatness of God